Community Documentation

 update_check_requirements in ./update.php

-Check update requirements and report any errors or (optionally) warnings.
+Checks update requirements and reports errors and (optionally) warnings.

 File